Logistical Issues in 2026: Address Challenges & Build Resilient Operations

 Strategies to Overcome 2026 Logistical Issues

-Operations managers need actionable strategies to navigate labour shortages, cost pressures and logistics automation gaps.
+Operations managers need actionable strategies to navigate labour shortages, cost pressures and logistics automation gaps in 2026.

 Protect Workers.
 Keep Them for Longer.

 Experienced, healthy workers are the most valuable asset in logistics operations.
-Facilities that reduce physical strain see lower injury rates, which reduces insurance costs and improves morale.
-Ergonomic improvements such as reorganising workflows, adjusting work surface heights or rotating workers between tasks can break up repetitive strain.
-Workers who feel valued stay longer, creating lower turnover and fewer inexperienced workers in high-risk roles.
+Facilities that reduce physical strain see lower injury rates, which in tuen reduces insurance costs and improves morale.
+Ergonomic improvements, such as reorganising workflows, adjusting work surface heights or rotating workers between tasks can reduce unnecessary lifting and walking and break up repetitive strain.
+Workers who feel valued and supported are more likely to stay longer.
+This leads to lower turnover and fewer inexperienced workers placed in high‑risk roles, helping to stabilise operations over time.

 Leverage Data and Cross-Train Workers